 After completing an inpatient heroin rehab programme, you’ll likely return to your former drug-using environment and have to face several triggers that could lead to relapse.
 You may be surrounded by drug-using friends, suppliers, drug-related apparatus or even face old drug-related hobbies.

 Some of these potential triggers can be prevented or avoided, but several of them are inevitable.
 By understanding your triggers and having a plan in place – even before you leave rehab – you can better guard yourself against relapse.

 There are several drug-free activities that you can engage in whilst recovering to engage yourself psychological and socially.
-Life after heroin rehab can be easier when taking on board hobbies such as playing sports, taking dance lessons, going to the movies, taking a class, learning to play an instrument, learning a new language, volunteering, playing video games, or attending conventions.
+Life after heroin rehab can be easier when taking on hobbies such as playing sports, taking dance lessons, going to the movies, taking a class, learning to play an instrument, learning a new language, volunteering, playing video games, or attending conventions.

 Relapse after rehab and treatment